 So how can marketers fight back and reclaim their ad spend and their funnels?
-In this blog post, we’ll cover a few basic ways marketers can detect ad fraud coming to your websites, or though your campaigns.
+In this blog post, we’ll cover a few basic ways marketers can detect ad fraud coming to your websites, or through your campaigns.

 What is Ad Fraud?

 At its most basic, Ad Fraud is any activity that aims to benefit financially from defrauding or deceiving advertisers and digital advertising networks.
-Frequent targets of ad fraud include search engine campaigns, banner advertisements, video ads, sponsored content, affiliate marketing programs–basically anywhere money is made online.
+Frequent targets of ad fraud include search engine campaigns, banner advertisements, video ads, sponsored content, and affiliate marketing programs–basically, anywhere money is made online.
 Ad Fraud is frequently carried out by scripts programmed to mimic humans by clicking ads, but can also be carried out manually by individuals or, increasingly, by organized groups operating click farms, where groups of low-paid workers are employed to rapidly click on ads on fake sites set up by their employers.

 Alternatively, ad fraud can work by deceiving real users into clicking fake ads, or by setting up stacked or transparent ads to generate accidental clicks, a technique known as clickjacking.